openeuler-mirror/docs/content/en/docs/Administration/configuring-the-web-server.md

     For more information about service management, see  [Service Management](service-management.html).

--   To start, stop, and restart the httpd service, you must have the  **root**  permission.
+-   To start, stop, and restart the Nginx service, you must have the  **root**  permission.

 #### Starting a Service
 -   Run the following command to start and run the Nginx service: